The Annuity Date or Maturity Date (see actual Policy Data Page below)

 The above statements are absolutely FALSE.

-The Flexible Premium Deferred Fixed Annuity I sold my 78 year old mother had an “Annuity Date” of 12 / 02 / 2014.
+The Flexible Premium Deferred Fixed Annuity I sold my 78 year old mother in 1999 had an “Annuity Date” of 12 / 02 / 2014.
 That’s right, 15 years in the future!
 She would have been 93 years old before the contract would “mature.”

 Can you believe I did THAT to my own mother?